dimzachar/mlzoomcamp_projects/01-capstone_project/Documentation.md

 ## Documentation

-* build_model function
+<h1>build_model  function</h1>

-I used the following architecture for a CNN model used for image classification tasks.

-It begins with a pre-trained model Xception from Keras Applications, which serves as the base model for the architecture.
-The base model's weights are initialized with the 'imagenet' weights and its top layers are not included in the model.
-The input shape of the model is specified as a tuple of values, which defines the size and number of channels of the input data (e.g. (150, 150, 3) for images with given resolution and 3 color channels).
+<p>This is a function that creates a model for image classification using a pre-trained model (specified by base_model - <code>Xception</code> from Keras Applications in particular) as a base model, with some additional inner layers and a final output layer.
+The model takes a tuple of input data input_shape (e.g. (150, 150, 3) for images with given resolution and 3 color channels) as input and returns a compiled model.</p>

-The base model is set to be not trainable, meaning that its weights will not be updated during the training process.
-The model then takes in an input with the specified shape and passes it through the base model, setting the 'training' parameter to False to indicate that the base model should not be updated.
+<p>The pre-trained base model (base_model) is first set to be not trainable.
+Then, an input layer is defined using the input shape.
+The base model is then applied to the input data, but training is set to False so that the base model's weights are not updated during training.</p>

-The output of the base model is then passed through a global average pooling layer, which reduces the spatial dimensions of the output while preserving the channel dimensions.
-This is followed by a dense layer with a specified number of units and a ReLU activation function.
+<p>The output of the base model is passed through a global average pooling layer, which reduces the spatial dimensions of the output by taking the average value over all spatial dimensions.
+This is followed by an inner dense layer with size_inner units and a ReLU activation function.</p>

-The model also includes an optional dropout layer with a specified dropout rate, which randomly sets a fraction of the inputs to zero during training in order to prevent overfitting.
-The output of the dropout layer (or the output of the dense layer if the dropout layer is not included) is then passed through a final dense layer with a single unit and a sigmoid activation function, which outputs a probability value between 0 and 1.
+<p>If include_dropout is set to True, a dropout layer with a dropout rate of droprate is applied to the output of the inner dense layer.
+Otherwise, the output of the inner dense layer is passed directly to the output layer.
+The output layer is a dense layer with a single unit and a sigmoid activation function, which will produce a binary output (either 0 or 1).</p>

-The model is then compiled with an Adam optimizer and a binary cross-entropy loss function, and its performance is evaluated using accuracy metrics.
-The model's summary is also printed to provide a summary of the model's layers and their sizes.
+<p>Finally, the model is compiled with an Adam optimizer (using the specified learning_rate) and a binary cross-entropy loss function.
+The model's summary is then printed and the compiled model is returned.</p>

 <h1>checkpoint_weight function</h1>